gbv/beaconspec/beacon.md

 ### targetset

 The target dataset can be identified by the targetset meta field, which MUST be an URI if given.
-This field replaces the balnk node `:targetset`.
+This field replaces the blank node `:targetset`.

 ### name